OmarBedawi/myMovies/README.md

 * [JavaScript] - Used to make the web app interactive.
 * [Python](https://www.python.org) - Used to build the functions of every html page
 * [Mongo DB](https://www.mongodb.com) - Mongo DB is a document-oriented database program.
 Used to store all the films and users of the application.
-* [Heroku](https://www.heroku.com) - Heroku is a container-based cloud Platform.
-Used to deploy the application and create the domain.

 ### Libraries